 Georgia Code section 51-1-40 allows an injured person to hold a seller of alcohol (such as a bar, restaurant, or liquor store) liable if the establishment:

 Here's an example of Georgia's dram shop law in action.
 Suppose that on his way home from work, Dave stops at Tina's Tavern for a few drinks.
 Tina, the bartender, continues to serve Dave alcohol even after Dave has begun stumbling around, slurring his speech, and getting unusually and unreasonably angry at the people near him.
 Finally, Dave pulls his car keys out of his pocket, pushes his glass across the bar to Tina, and says "One more for the road."
-Tina serves him, and Dave finishes the drink, then stands up and heads out the door.
+Tina serves him, and after finishing the drink, Dave stands up and heads out the door.
 While driving home, Dave hits and injures Paul, a pedestrian in a crosswalk.

 Here's an example.
 Suppose that instead of going to the tavern after work, Dave stops by the home of Holly, a coworker who is throwing a barbecue.
-Dave has several drinks at the barbecue and becomes noticeably intoxicated, but Holly keeps serving him alcohol.
-Eventually, Dave gets back in his car and drives home, again hitting Paul in the crosswalk.
-Like the example above in which Dave went to the tavern, Paul has a claim both against Dave and against Holly.
-Even though Holly is a social host and not a vendor, she can still be held liable under Georgia dram shop law.
+Dave has several drinks at the barbecue and becomes noticeably intoxicated, but Holly keeps serving him alcohol, even after Dave announces he’s planning to drive home soon.
+Eventually, Dave gets back in his car and ends up hitting Paul in a crosswalk.
+Like the example above in which Dave went to the tavern, Paul likely has a claim against both Dave and Holly—against Dave because he directly caused the injuries and against Holly because she provided Dave with alcohol knowing he was intoxicated and about to drive home.

-In civil claims like the ones we've been discussing here, liability is expressed solely in terms of damages, meaning monetary compensation for the injured person’s losses.
+In civil claims, like the ones we've been discussing here, liability is expressed solely in terms of damages—meaning monetary compensation for the injured person’s losses.
 Common types of injury damages include medical bills, damaged property, lost wages and benefits, and non-economic harm like pain and suffering.